wackersCTF/ImaginaryCTF-2021/misc/q-rious-transmissions/readme.md

 I didn't manage to solve this challenge during the ctf, but I had a general grasp of how to solve it.

 Here's a relevant writeup link: https://ctftime.org/writeup/17535

+The script does not work, and I wasn't able to find out why not.